rockthejvm/rockthejvm-site/src/content/articles/websockers-in-scala-part-2-integrating-redis-and-postgresql.md

 To remove a user from the current room, we'll need to remove the user from the Redis `room:<roomid>` set and remove the entry from the `userroomid` hash.

-Note that in Redis when the last member is deleted from a set, the entire set is deleted, therefore if this occurs, we'll also need to update the `rooms` hash:
+In Redis, when the last member is deleted from a set, the entire set is deleted, therefore if this occurs, we'll also need to update the `rooms` hash:

 ```scala
 new RedisProtocol[F] {